We operate in a sector with strong market fundamentals.

 1. The growth in e-commerce

 The move to online shopping is one of the key drivers of occupational demand for large logistics assets.
 A sophisticated and modern supply chain is fundamental to the success of the omni-channel retail model.
-Retailers are increasingly reliant on very large, well located, flexible, modern, automated logistics properties, enabling them to offer consumers access to their entire product range and then quickly, flexibly, and cheaply deliver those orders and manage returns, while also having the ability to add capacity as they grow.
+Retailers are increasingly reliant on very large, well located, flexible, modern, highly automated logistics properties, close to major population centres and strong transport links.
+This enables them to offer consumers access to their entire product range and then quickly, flexibly, and cheaply deliver those orders and manage returns, while also having the ability to add capacity as they grow.

 The Centre for Retail Research (CRR) believes that Covid-19 has accelerated the growth in online sales, forecasting that online share of total sales will reach new highs in the six main Western European countries.
 Across Europe, 67% of people shopped online in 2021, up from 51% in 20161.

 2. Optimising and future proofing supply chains

 Even before the Covid-19 pandemic, many businesses were facing persistent pressure on their supply chains, making the efficiencies and lower costs offered by large flexible logistics buildings highly appealing.
 By consolidating into fewer, larger and more modern distribution assets, occupiers gain valuable economies of scale and the opportunity to automate processes which would not be possible in smaller, disparate properties, helping them to reduce costs and improve flexibility to meet growing demand.

 The pandemic profoundly disrupted many supply chains, particularly in the early stages.
-Companies recognise that they now need to protect themselves from supply side disruptions in the future – either by relocating manufacturing and assembly closer to Europe from Asia or by holding more inventory - to ensure that their supply chains are not only efficient but also resilient.
+Companies recognise that they now need to protect themselves from supply side disruptions in the future – either by relocating manufacturing and assembly closer to Europe from Asia, adopting the latest supply chain planning tools, reviewing manufacturing locations and transportation networks, or by holding more critical stock closer to customers and end users - to ensure that their supply chains are not only efficient but also resilient.

 3. Occupying sustainable assets for years to come